-By Analogy, by Proxy: Wherein Something is Described
+By Analogy, By Proxy: Wherein Something is Described

-But isn’t there always at least an implicit threat of an even graver sort of violence, when what is disputed is a matter of spiritual life or death?
-Even if we agree that we are all better off without certain kinds of hostility, don’t we remain locked in battle, compelled by our deepest commitments to oppose one another?
-The answer to those kinds of questions depends on recognizing all sorts of distinctions.
-We must proceed carefully.
-If we think carefully about the nature of our “deepest commitments” and “one another,” then it should become apparent that our fundamental orientation cannot be mutual hostility, nor even a steady truce.
+Most people today will agree that inter-confessional conversations and even debates are preferable to wars of religion.
+On the other hand, isn’t there still a threat of an even graver sort of danger, when what is disputed is a matter of spiritual life or death?
+Even if we agree that we are all better off without physical and social hostilities, don’t we remain locked in battle, compelled by our deepest commitments to oppose one another?

 This brings me to the image of the Mending Wall.
 Like any great work of art, the poem suggests seemingly limitless applications, these residing in the “freedom of the reader,” rather than, as with allegory, any “purposed domination of the author.”
-Well, in the freedom of this reader, the poem evokes the way things are in Catholic and Reformed interaction.
+Well, in the freedom of this reader, the poem evokes the way things are in Catholic and Protestant interaction.
 I don’t intend to exegete this bit of whimsy, this description by analogy by proxy, other than to say that, in my thinking, neither neighbor simply represents either side of the religious divide.
-Who is represented by which neighbor is relative to points along the wall, the particular stone under consideration, and, of course, the different sorts of individual Catholics and Reformed.
-Overall, in this particular application, the poem may be understood as representing the desires, fears, habits, judgments (prudential or otherwise), inconsistencies and, perhaps, paradoxes that crop up all around, on both sides, whenever Protestants and Catholics seriously consider one another.
+Who is represented by which neighbor is relative to points along the wall, the particular stone under consideration, and, of course, the different sorts of individual Catholics and Protestants.
+Overall, in this particular application, the poem may be understood as representing the desires, fears, habits, judgments, inconsistencies and, perhaps, paradoxes that crop up all around, on both sides, whenever Protestants and Catholics seriously consider one another.

 Mending Wall